12.15 Ongoing Training

 3. Lodging, if training extends to the next day; and

-4. Meals reimbursed at state employee travel regulation rates provided the training requires overnight stay.
+4. Meals are reimbursed at state employee travel regulation rates provided the training requires an overnight stay.
 No receipts are required.

 The SRA: